-Used to group instantiated gates.
+Alias gates are used to group instantiated gates.
 When a message gets sent to an alias, a copy of that message is made for each member of the alias.
 This works only for unreliable messaging.
-Reliable messaging to aliases isn't supported. (covered throughly later)
+Reliable messaging to aliases isn't supported. (covered throughly later).

 In practice, only well-known gates and aliases will appear with instances on multiple slots.
+Soloists